Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/compliance/assign-ediscovery-permissions.md

 ## <a name="assign-ediscovery-permissions"></a>Attribution d’autorisations de eDiscovery

-1. Go to <https://compliance.microsoft.com> and sign in using an account that can assign permissions.
+1. Go to the <a href="https://go.microsoft.com/fwlink/p/?linkid=2077149" target="_blank">Centre de conformité Microsoft 365</a> and sign in using an account that can assign permissions.

 2. Dans le volet gauche, sélectionnez **Autorisations.**